Tri-Counties Genealogy & History by Joyce M. Tice

 South Warren cemetery Listing 2005

-CASSELBURY –VIOLA MAY (CASSELBURY) BRINK, age 84, of Stevensville, Pa., passed away on Thursday, Oct.
+CASSELBURY –VIOLA MAY (CASSELBURY) BRINK, age 84, of Stevensville, Pa., died on Thursday, Oct.
 13, 2005, at the Robert Packer Hospital, in Sayre.
 She was born on Oct.
 26, 1920, in East Herrick, a daughter of the late Edward and Lydia Woodruff Casselbury.
 Viola had been a lifelong resident of this area.
 On June 4, 1938, Viola married Alvin Brink in the Methodist Church in Mehoopany.
 In 1977, her husband preceded her in death.
 Prior to her retirement she was employed by Endicott Johnson Shoe Factory for 17 years.
 She enjoyed reading, crafts, trips to Atlantic City and going for rides, and especially enjoyed the time spent with her family.
 She leaves surviving her children, Gertrude and Robert Newman, Fred and Joyce Brink, Doris and Harold Allen, and Beverly “Judy” Terascavage; 13 grandchildren, Bryan (Nikki) Newman, Kathy Crawford, Sue (Doug) Estabrook, Janet (Keith) Fitch, Karen Newman, James Brink, Brenda (Denny) Merrill, Ken (Patricia) Hoover Jr., Dale Hoover, Rick Hoover, Keith Hoover, Wendy (William) Allen-Smith and Stephen Terascavage; 12 great-grandchildren, Rebekka Newman, Cody Eastabrook, Sonny Fitch, Madison Fitch, Michael Mulno, Erick Merrill, Kristy Merrill, Randy Hoover, Brandon Hoover, Brock Hoover, Kaleb Whyte and Kelsea Mae Allen-Smith; sisters and brother Rosa Shafer, Gertrude Hitchock, Elizabeth Bowes and Francis Casselbury.
 In addition to her parents and husband she was preceded in death by; brothers Daniel Casselbury, Edward Casselbury, George Casselbury, Walter Casselbury, Ralph Casselbury and Alvie Casselbury; sisters Cora Fish and Aleatha Brink; and grandsons Fred Brink Jr. and Robert Lee Newman Jr. Funeral services will be held at 11 a.m. on Monday, Oct.
 17, in the McHenry funeral Home, 106 Church St., Wyalusing with the Rev. Tom Blackall, pastor, officiating.
 Interment will be in the South Warren Cemetery.
 Friends and family are invited to call from to 6 to 9 p.m. on Sunday evening, Oct.
 16, at McHenry’s in Wyalusing. –Towanda Daily Review

-GIBBS –VIDA GIBBS NEWMAN, 85, widow of Walter N. Newman, Sr., of the Bradford County Manor, RR 3, Troy, and formerly of Warren Center, Pa., passed away Thursday afternoon, Oct.
+GIBBS –VIDA GIBBS NEWMAN, 85, widow of Walter N. Newman, Sr., of the Bradford County Manor, RR 3, Troy, and formerly of Warren Center, Pa., died Thursday afternoon, Oct.
 22, 1998, at Memorial Hospital, Towanda.
 Born July 24, 1913, in Laquin, Pa., she was a daughter of the late George and Lena Moon Gibbs, Sr. Vida and her husband, Walter, were active in farming in the Warren Center area and Mrs. Newman cared for elderly people in their homes for many years.
 She was a member of the Warren Center Baptist Church for many years.
 Surviving are; five sons, Walter N. Newman, Jr., of the Page Manor Athens, Carl F. Newman of Tunkhannock, Pa., George Newman of Williamsport, Pa., Robert and his wife, Gertrude Newman, of LeRaysville, Richard and his wife, Diana Newman of Warren Center; 14 grandchildren; six great-grandchildren; half-brother, George Gibbs, Jr, of Ulster; three half-sisters, Margaret Norris of Hornell, N.Y., Alberta Bradley of Athens RR 2, Lorraine Muldoon of Cleburne, Texas; a special aunt, Iva Moon, of the Senior Citizens Building, Towanda; several nieces, nephews and cousins.
 She was preceded in death by her husband, Walter, in 1980; sister, Mildred Gibbs; half-sister, Ellen Gertrude Pennay; and two brothers, Howard and Walford Gibbs.
 The funeral service will be held Monday, Oct.
 26, 1998, at 2 p.m. at the Maryott-Bowen Funeral Home 217 York Ave., Towanda, with the Rev. Raymond D. Purdy, pastor of the Living Word Baptist Church, Huntington Mills, Pa., officiating.
 The family will receive friends Sunday evening from 7 to 9 p.m. at the funeral home.
 Interment will be in the South Warren Cemetery, Warren Township, Pa.
 The family suggests that memorial contributions may be directed to the Windham Ambulance Association, Box 59, Rome, Pa. in Mrs. Newman’s memory. –Towanda Daily Review

 GROHE - Patricia Anne Grohe Hoffmire, 72, widow of Joseph E. Hoffmire of West Warren, Pa. went home to be with her Lord Wednesday evening, Aug.
 22, 2007, from the Sacred Heart Hospital in Allentown, Pa.
 Born April 16, 1935 in Montclair, N.J., she was the daughter of the late Joseph and Virginia Lawrence Grohe.
 In earlier years, Patricia was employed by Public Service Gas and Electric in Newark, N.J.
 Her life encompassed her home and family.
 For many years, Patricia and her husband Joseph opened their home and served as foster parents to many children.
 Possessing an energetic spirit, Patricia was a supportive volunteer for numerous organizations and charities.
 She was an active member of the West Warren Congregational Church and the Women's Aide Society of her church.
 She was also an active member of the Cats Cradle Spinning Guild of Bradford County.
 Patricia loved caring for all her animals on her small farm where she also raised a flock of sheep.
 She will be fondly remembered by her family and many friends for her kind and caring personality, her many different crafts which she created and had won numerous awards and for her knitting and cooking expertise.
 Of most importance in her life was her love for her Lord who provided great strength and comfort to her.
 She will be deeply missed by all who knew her.
 Surviving are: her sons, Richard E. Hoffmire of Dimock, Pa.; Lyall J. Hoffmire and his wife, Carmela of Falls Church, Va.; Jared E. Hoffmire of West Warren, Pa.; her brother, Jerry Grohe of New Jersey; and several nieces, nephews and cousins.
 In addition to her parents, she was preceded in death by her husband, Joseph E. Hoffmire, on Aug.
 25, 2001, and by her brother, Jeff Grohe.
 The funeral service and celebration of Patricia's life will be held at 2 p.m.
 Saturday, Aug.
 25, 2007, at the Maryott-Bowen Funeral Home, 217 York Ave., in Towanda, Pa., with the Rev. David Pitcher, pastor of the West Warren Congregational Church, officiating.
 Interment will follow in the South Warren Cemetery, in Warren Twp., Pa.
 The family will receive friends from 1 to 2 p.m. on Saturday at the funeral home.
 The family suggests that memorial contributions may be directed to the charity or organization of one's choice in Patricia's memory.
 Submited by Carol Brotzman